hodzanassredin/hodzanassredin.github.com/_posts/2020-01-08-programming_math_fun.md

 {% endhighlight %}

 We are ready for addition and subtraction.
-One interesting thing to note I expected to see unfold in subtraction, but it is fold probably because of unsupported negative numbers.
+One interesting thing to note, I expected to see unfold in subtraction, but it is fold, probably because of unsupported negative numbers.
 We can see sum as an increment in a for loop.
 And minus to find the argument of the sum function with a given result and argument.
 And we don't need two functions because addition is commutative.
 So "swap sum" function is equal to sum.